Office of Equitable Transit and Mobility

 Get Involved !!

 The Path to Equity: Policy Guide for Richmond Connects review period closed January 31st, 2022.
+Richmond City Council adopted the policy guide in May 2022.

 The Path to Equity: Policy Guide for Richmond Connects focused on understanding the narratives of Richmonders who have faced past injustices and captured the experiences of those who currently face transportation-related barriers to accessing opportunities.
 It focused on identifying these barriers to access and opportunity created through past investment.